 The point of these scorecards is to help you monitor leading indicators for growth, like customer loyalty, employee engagement, service quality, and market share.
 Done right, they should provide a balanced perspective of not just the needs of your various departments, but of the aforementioned employee development too.

 You won’t grow your business unless you make safe bets.
 And the safest bet of all is committing to your organizational infrastructure.
-You’ll also want to pair this with regular evaluations of the core business and your customer-focused growth strategies.
+You’ll also want to pair this with regular evaluations of the core business and your marketing growth strategies.
 Factors include looking at revenue growth and your operation’s relationship with its clients and customers.
 Always define who your core customers are and aren’t, and know your firm’s key competitive market differentiator and strategies to strengthen it.

 As the VP of Strategy and Marketing Services for Elevation Marketing, strategic marketing and branding expert Ryan Gould helps Elevation’s clients solve their problems and achieve their business goals through integrated marketing solutions distinguished by research, storytelling, engagement and conversion.
 With a proven track record of energizing brands and having worked with a variety of Fortune 500 companies, Ryan is a respected expert in achieving consistent results through creative design, thought-provoking narratives and innovative problem solving.
 You can connect with him on LinkedIn and Twitter.